farghul/wordpress/README.md

 # Kubernetes WordPress Stack

-Create a Kubernetes driven WordPress Stack with NGiNX, MariaDB, and WordPress ( including Composer and WP-CLI ) using Ansible and Podman.
+Create a Kubernetes driven WordPress Stack with NGiNX, MariaDB, Composer, and WP-CLI using Ansible and Podman.

 ![Stack](images/stack.webp)